 The first indication of an outbreak is usually a burning, tingling or itching sensation in a specific area on or around the mouth.
 One or two days later, the first cold sores will appear as fluid-filled red or purplish blisters on or around the lips or in the corners of the mouth.
 After a couple of days these tend to merge and form a yellowish crust, which heals within two weeks.
 The first couple of times you experience an outbreak will be the most painful and uncomfortable, but eventually they become less severe, and the symptoms are less intense.

 There is no cure for the herpes virus, but there are treatments available that can help slow down the active spread of the virus and decrease your recovery time.
 There are cream treatments, such as Zovirax, that can be applied daily to soothe symptoms.
 There are also prescription medications, which combat the virus directly.
 The most common treatments are Valtrex and Famvir.

 Ordering your cold sore medications online from euroClinix is both secure and convenient.
 We offer a free consultation service with all our orders to ensure that the treatment you've chosen is the right option for you.
 When you order your medication, all you have to do is fill out the consultation form.
-This form will be reviewed by one of our registered doctors.
+This form will be reviewed by one of our partner doctors.
 If the treatment is approved, a prescription will be issued and passed on to our registered pharmacy, which will send it out via free overnight delivery.